 While researching family genealogy, we discovered many crumbling newspaper clippings and articles at several libraries that contained amazing information, but are not available anywhere else.
 Most libraries have tried to scan and convert them to text, but technology could not do a descent job of it.
 So they just set on the library shelves.

 We are trying to make those important articles available to everyone who would like to learn more about the amazing Midwest Frontier and the pioneers that lived here.

-Many stayed, some went back east and many moved on west to settle in Utah, California, Texas, Kansas and other states.
+Many stayed, some went back east and many moved on west to settle and found towns in Utah, California, Texas, Kansas and other states.